andreibogdanflorea/Basketball-Shot-Assistant/README.md

 ## Collecting the necessary data ##
 This application requires collecting data from a significant sample size of shots by a basketball player.

-The supported parameters are the body-arm angle and the elbow angle, measured either at the set shooting position (right before starting to elevate for the shot) or at the moment of the release.
-In addition, assign to each pair of angles the success of the shot: miss, make or swish.
+The application supports any two shooting motion parameters at a time.
+In addition, assign to each pair of parameters the success of the shot: miss, make or swish.

+Examples of shooting motion parameters: body-arm angle, elbow angle, angle of knee bend, maximum height of the ball during shot, etc.

 **IMPORTANT**:
-1) Choose at which moment to measure the angles from the start.
-All measured angles must belong to one of the two moments mentioned previously.
-Negative example: having half of the samples measured at the set shooting position and the other half at the moment of the release.
+1) All measured parameters must be measured the same way on every shot/sample.
+Negative example: measuring the elbow angle at the set shooting position in one sample, and at the release point in another sample.

-2) The shots in a sample must be taken from the same spot on the basketball floor.
+2) The shots in a dataset must be taken from the same spot on the basketball floor.

 3) For the effectiveness of the program, the dataset must consist of at least around 50 shots.
+Having a larger dataset improves the prediction.

 ## Storing the acquired data ##
 The data must be stored in a text file, in CSV file format (without the header row).
-A row stands for the parameters of a shot: [body-arm angle],[elbow angle],[shot result].
+A row stands for the parameters of a shot: [parameter1],[parameter2],[shot result].

 The shot result is a digit: 0 (miss), 1 (make) or 2 (swish).

 Two sample datasets have been included in the extras folder.

-Example of a row:
+Example of a row in the dataset:

 114.84,126.44,1